 A friend of mine once said, “Everyone should know a good lawyer, accountant, and resume writer.”
 And, amidst my group, I have been anointed the go-to person for all things resumes … which I love.
 When a dear friend’s husband was recently laid off, she quickly emailed me with a request to review it.

 For those of us in the recruiting or career services industry, we keep up on all the resume dos and don’ts.
-But for typical job seekers — know matter how much information is posted online, how smart they are or what industry they are in — they are probably going to need some level of help improving their resumes.
+But for typical job seekers — no matter how much information is posted online, how smart they are, or what industry they are in — they are probably going to need some level of help improving their resumes.

 8 QUICK AND EASY TIPS TO IMPROVE YOUR RESUME

 1. Fix typos: When you are staring at your resume, hour after hour, often you start to glance over words and can miss a typo or two.
 Be sure to double and triple check each heading, sentence, and word.